What is an Airbnb accommodation?

 I am breaking down the steps to make the process easier and more understandable.
 It might look daunting in the beginning, but trust me, it will become more and more natural every time you book a new apartment.
 So, let’s get started!

 Like how everything else works these days, first, register and create an account.
-(You can use my link here and receive 40 dollars (or equivalent in your home currency) towards your first booking.
+(You can use my link and receive 30 euros (or equivalent in your home currency) towards your first booking.
 I will get the same amount 🙂 )